tdeekens/tamesy/readme.md

 Tamesy exposes a `map` function to map over a set of `Promises` or a `iterator` factory with a given concurrency.

+### API

+`Tamesy` exposes a `map` function as its default export.
+The `map` function takes the following arguments:

+ * [Function<Promise>] Array containing functions which return Promises serving as the factory (lazy).
+ * Number=Infinity     Maximum limit of concurrently running Promises.
+ * Function            Optional if passed a function invoked with each item which should return a Promise.
+ * Function            Optional log function if passed a function to be used for debugging (e.g. `debug` in examples).
+ * Function            Optional if passed a function providing a Promise (to overwrite native Promises e.g. `O.Promise`.

+`Tamesy` returns a Promise which resolves to an Array<Any> whenever all tasks have ben run.
+The order of items is maintained - same as in the list of factory functions passed.

 ### Examples

 ```js